 - Despite the industry’s success, themed experience classes are rare — for now

 Weishar says the themed-experience industry can be compared to the film industry — they both use props, lighting, scripts and other elements to tell stories.
 However, there is one key difference between them: “There are only about six to nine universities in North America that teach classes or have degree programs in the themed experience discipline, but there are well over 1,200 film schools.”
 Weishar strives to help fill this academic gap by continuing to advocate for themed experience research and curriculum — and by contributing his knowledge to UCF in the years to come.

 - UCF is perfectly positioned for students seeking an education in themed experiences

 While Weishar is still in the process of designing the themed-experience courses for UCF, he believes that UCF will be a great institution to provide them.
 Why?
 “Because Central Florida is the hub of the international themed-entertainment industry.
 And UCF has the ideal combination of students, faculty, leadership, resources and a prime location,” he says.
 The numbers back him up, with five of the 10 most visited theme parks in the world located minutes away from the university.
+The area’s reputation will only enhance with Disney’s Star Wars: Galaxy’s Edge at Hollywood Studios set to open later this month and Universal’s Epic Universe in the works.
 Thus, UCF students have easy access to internship and job opportunities with these top themed-experience companies, as well as the opportunity to have industry professionals mentor them as they progress through their courses.